Vorkharium/vorkharium.github.io/_posts/2024-11-03-HTB-Blackfield-Write-up.md

 The list is quite long.
 Remember that usernames are always good to have, we can try multiple attacks with them.

 Let's extract the usernames from that list.
-We can do that with Bash copying the "raw list" into raw_usernames.txt to create a list with only the usernames named usernames.txt:
+We can do that with Bash copying the raw list into raw_usernames.txt to create a list with only the usernames named usernames.txt:
 ```shell
 cat raw_usernames.txt | awk '{print $1}' > usernames.txt
 ```